 TourCert is a non-profit organization that partners with four other non-profits based in Germany.
 These partners are focused on the issues surrounding forest management, sustainable tourism, tourism research, climate change and ethical tourism.
 Collectively, they form an independent certification council that develops standards and controls for awarding tourism businesses.

 TourCert is a GSTC-Recognized certification that also is compatible with ISO 26000 for Social Responsibility, ISO 14001 Environmental Management System, the reporting standards of the Global Reporting Initiative (GRI) and the Eco Management and Audit Scheme (EMAS) of the European Union.

-In order to be certified by TourCert, guiding companies, travel agencies and accommodation owners must meet the following criteria:
+In order to be certified, guiding companies, travel agencies and accommodation owners must meet the following criteria: